bzyzz/bzyzz.github.io/_pages/about.md

 I received my M.S. in [Intelligent Information Systems](https://miis.cs.cmu.edu/) from the Carnegie Mellon University (CMU) under the supervision of Dr. [Teruko Mitamura](http://cs.cmu.edu/~teruko/).
 I received my B.S. in [Computer Science](https://cse.ucsd.edu/) and [Cognitive Science](https://cogsci.ucsd.edu/) from University of California, San Diego (UCSD) under the supervison of Dr. [Jingbo Shang](http://shangjingbo1226.github.io).

 Important Note: Zhenyu Bi, the Ph.D.
-Candidate in CS, is the human being on the left of the profile picture, not the koala on the right.
+Student in CS, is the human being on the left of the profile picture, not the koala on the right.

 ## Research Interests